MynkModi/AWS_JiraChatBot_JIRAF/README.md

 AWS AI based Jira chat bot – JIRAF, that simplifies Jira data access through a natural conversational flow.
 It leverages powerful AWS Bedrock Agents for its core AI-driven services, including natural language understanding and query generation.
 It also uses another child project Jira Connector(https://github.com/MynkModi/aws_ai_jira_dataloader) to load Jira data into RDS tables at periodic intervals.

+This application allows users to ask two kind of questions related to JIRA.
+First is computational question based on JIRA data and second is defect recommendation related question based on historical Jira effects.
+Defect recommendation questions has to be prefixed with "defect:" word.
+Please find some simple questions below.
+Note: The data related to this questions is stored in RDS database(for computational questions) and Bedrock Knowledgebase(for defect recommendation questions).

 ## Installation
 This project is a standard Spring Boot abased chat pplication and can be run locally or deployed as a container.
 Lambda function(to read data from RDS db) associated with this project is added under resources folder.
 Similarly instructions for two bedrock agents  being used are also added under resources folder.